Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

 The suburb of Huntly has a median taxpayer income of $57,744 and an average income of $70,771 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is higher than the national average, contrasting with Rest of Vic.'s median income of $50,954 and average income of $62,728.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $62,508 (median) and $76,610 (average).
-According to Census 2021 income data, household, family and personal incomes in Huntly are around the 61st percentile nationally.
-Income distribution shows that 43.8% of locals (2,283 people) fall into the $1,500 - 2,999 category, similar to the broader area where 30.3% occupy this range.
-After housing costs, 85.8% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 4th decile.
+This is higher than the national average, which contrasts with Regional Vic.'s median income of $50,954 and average income of $62,728.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Huntly would be approximately $62,508 (median) and $76,610 (average) as of September 2025.
+Census data from 2021 shows that incomes in Huntly cluster around the 61st percentile nationally.
+Income distribution data indicates that 43.8% of locals (2,283 people) fall into the $1,500 - 2,999 income category, which is similar to the broader area where 30.3% occupy this range.
+After housing expenses, 85.8% of income remains for other expenses.
+The suburb's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income